 This means doctors never need to manually calculate SOFA scores.
 The math is done automatically, and the scores are embedded in the clinical record with the lab values that support them.

-Practical Tips for SOFA Documentation in Daily ICU Notes
+6 Practical Tips for SOFA Documentation

 -